fab2s/ebam/index.md

 ### What does it mean ?

 > Epic Win, Epic Loose.
 Anything in between is just pure loss of time

-_I am not a think tank, I just think thanks_